Asbestos Sampling Procedure

 Step 3 – Cleaning up

-- Carefully wrap up the plastic drop sheet with tape and then put this into another plastic rubbish bag
+- Carefully wrap up the plastic drop sheet with adhesive (cloth or duct) tape and then put this into a labelled heavy duty plastic asbestos waste disposal bag.

-- Place disposable gloves and coveralls into a rubbish bag, along with the damp rag and drop sheet
+- Place disposable gloves and coveralls into labelled heavy duty plastic asbestos waste disposal bag, along with the damp rag and drop sheet.

-- Follow a decontamination procedure (personal washing) upon completion of the task.
+- Follow a decontamination procedure (personal washing) and wash RPE upon completion of the task.

 Samples received that do not conform with the above conditions will not be accepted or analysed.
 Examples of unacceptable practices are bare samples, samples in shopping bags, samples in envelopes, large samples in builder’s plastic or asbestos waste bags.

-If you have any queries, please call the Laboratory Manager at one of our testing facilities in Sydney, Wollongong, Adelaide, Darwin or Melbourne.
+If you have any queries, please call the Laboratory Manager at one of our testing facilities.